The Gang Solves the Gas Crisis: Plot

-Meanwhile, Frank and Dee discover that Bruce Mathis, Dennis and Dee's biological father, is giving part of Barbara Reynolds's money away to a Muslim community center.
+Meanwhile, Frank (Danny DeVito) and Dee discover that Bruce Mathis, Dennis and Dee's biological father, is giving part of Barbara Reynolds's money away to a Muslim community center.
 Furious at Bruce's action, Frank purchases a "rape van" to spy on Bruce at his apartment, thinking that he would find evidence that Bruce's donation was a deal with terrorists.
 Frank and Dee then break into the apartment and plant baby monitors and fertilizers.
 While the two were scouting outside of Bruce's apartment, Mac steals the van and crashes into a car that Dee previously hit.
 Charlie, Dennis, and Mac then use the van to store the gasoline and sell them from door-to-door.
 However, Charlie's character of a Texan oilman scares a householder and leads to her calling the police, causing the three to flee in response.

 Back at the bar, Frank, thinking that Dee set him up, waterboards her with the men's room urinal.
 Mac, Charlie, and Dennis then enter, revealing that they stole the van.
 Mac then realizes that the paradigm of the group was off because Frank and Dee weren't included.
 The gang then decides to combine their schemes together: they will torture Bruce into confessing to being a terrorist collaborator, turn him to the authorities, and use the reward money to purchase gas.
 However, en route to the apartment, Charlie, playing his role as the "wild card" of the group, reveals he cut the van's brakes and jumps out.
 The remaining gang members panic and jump out as well.
 The free-wheeling van full of gasoline then crashes into the car the gang previously hit and destroys it.
 The car's owner, the occupant of the apartment thought to be Bruce's, runs out to witness the destruction of his car.
 Upon seeing the man, the gang realizes that they were onto the wrong person and run away from the scene.